michealpotts/arcano-backend/ENV_SETUP.md

 - Never commit the `.env` file to version control (it's in `.gitignore`)
 - In production, set `NODE_ENV=production` and disable `synchronize` in database config
 - Adjust `MAX_FILE_SIZE` (in bytes) based on your needs (default is 5MB)
+- To base64-encode your CA on Ubuntu: `base64 -w0 ca.pem`